The Bluetooth® EnOcean sample demonstrates the basic usage of the Bluetooth EnOcean library.

 The EnOcean sample sets up a basic Bluetooth observer for both EnOcean switches and sensors.

-The sample supports up to four devices at a time that work with one board.
+The sample supports up to four devices at a time that work with one kit.

-The following board LEDs are used by this sample:
+The following LEDs are used by this sample:

 - LED 1 and LED 2: